teddynted/website-content/content/blog/aws-lambda-layers.md

 echo "Creating a layer ..."
 aws lambda publish-layer-version --layer-name "your-layer-name" --description "Description of your layer" --content "file://s3.json" --license-info "MIT" --compatible-runtimes "nodejs12.x"
 ```

+Run the shell script, it will create a zipped package and upload it to an s3 bucket: